Home - Desserts - Lemon Sheet Cake with Blueberries and Mascarpone

 Karen Tedesco

-A light and tender lemon sheet cake topped with a creamy mascarpone glaze and fresh blueberries.
-So pretty and easy to make!
+This recipe makes a light and tender lemon sheet cake topped with a creamy mascarpone glaze and fresh blueberries.
+It's a pretty, party-ready cake!

 Prep Time 15 minutes